For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We caught up with Oscar to find out just how they ended up in a student housing horror story, and try to figure out how £2,275 of rent each month could get somewhere so awful.

 This interview was first published in April 2019, when Oscar was still living in the house.
-All images and videos of the property were provided by Oscar.
+Oscar provided all images and videos of the property.

 Finding a student house